 Three types of ecosystem processes were identified as factors influencing recovery for virtually all of the biological resources shown in Table 2: climate/oceanography, prey limitations, and predation mechanisms.
 Both climate/oceanography and prey limitation were identified as factors for 10 of the 11 biological resources considered, and were high priority for seven.
-Predation was identified for all 11 resources, and was high priority for eight.
-Alteration of community structure was a high-priority research issue for four injured resources, competition was considered a high-priority factor for four resources, recruitment processes for three resources, disease for one resource, and reproductive habitat limitations and behavioral changes for none.
+Predation was identified for all 11 resources, and was considered a high priority for eight.
+Alteration of community structure was a high priority research issue for four injured resources; competition was considered a high priority factor for four resources; recruitment processes for three resources; disease for one resource; and reproductive habitat limitations and behavioral changes for none.

-The pattern of priorities for ecosystem processes influencing recovery of specific resources are best understood in the context of the different ecosystem components in which they occur.
+The pattern of research priorities for ecosystem processes influencing recovery of specific resources are best understood in the context of the different ecosystem components in which they occur.
 Climatic and oceanographic processes are important for resources in both the pelagic and nearshore ecosystems.
-Intertidal and subtidal organisms form distinct biological communities in a nearshore ecosystem which has been dramatically altered by oiling and related clean-up activity.
-Community structure and the trophic processes that control community structure (predation and competition), physical processes, and recruitment events to re-establish key species are thus the principle areas of interest in understanding the lack of recovery of these communities.
+Predation and/or prey limitation are consistent high priority issues for animals that forage in the pelagic ecosystem: harbor seals, salmon, herring, and sea birds.
+Intertidal and subtidal organisms form distinct biological communities in the nearshore ecosystem, which has been dramatically altered by oiling and related clean-up activity.
+Community structure and the trophic processes that control community structure (predation and competition), physical influences, and recruitment processes to re-establish key species are the principle interests in understanding the lack of recovery of these biological communities.
 Similarly, sockeye salmon are dependent on an upland aquatic ecosystem whose community structure has been altered due to spawner overescapement; trophic processes controlling prey abundance are the priority research needs.
-Predation and/or prey limitation are consistent high-priority issues for animals that forage in the pelagic ecosystem: harbor seals, salmon, herring, and seabirds.

-In addition to these patterns, there are several resource-specific special cases.
-Disease is currently an extremely critical concern in the recent decline of herring biomass in Prince William Sound.
-Competition is flagged as a high-priority issue for pink salmon because of the concern over competitive interactions of wild and hatchery fish.
+In addition to these patterns, there are several resource-specific issues.
+Disease is currently a critical concern in the recent decline of herring biomass in Prince William Sound.
+Competition is a high priority issue for pink salmon because of the concern over competitive interactions of wild and hatchery fish.
 Failure in the recruitment of harlequin ducks in Western Prince William Sound is a high-priority concern.